rubenrabb01/Modeling-MacFish-database/Use of reservoir parts.md

 ```
 ![Res_part_use](/Plots/Res_part_use_75.png "Res_part_use")

-From the plot we see that larger body in _wels_ is related to less probability of excursion to tributary whilst highest at middle and upper parts of the river.
-In _pikeperch_ the relationship is also negative (i.e., less use of tributary) but the excursions to middle and upper parts are mostly reduced staying at dam instead
+From the plot we see that:
+- Larger body size in _wels_ is related to a less probability of excursion to tributary whilst it keeps highest at middle and upper parts of the river
+- In _pikeperch_ the relationship is also negative (i.e., less use of tributary) but the excursions to middle and upper parts are mostly reduced increasing the dam use
-For pike, there is  strong tendency for excursion in tributary while dam is reduced with larger body size.
-If we want to see the effects of _pike_ (against _wels_ or _pikeperch_), re-fit and run the model changing the reference level before
+- For _pike_, there is  strong tendency for excursion in tributary while dam is reduced with larger body size
+**Note** that if we want to see the effects of _pike_ (against _wels_ or _pikeperch_), re-fit and run the model changing the reference level before

 ## Model fit by season: AUTUMN